Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 # Manage dashboards

 The *Actindo Dashboard* module gives an overview of important module-specific key figures and statistics directly when starting the *Actindo Core1 Platform*.
 Depending on your user role(s), different information might be relevant, so that you can configure different dashboards for different purposes.
 Alternatively, you can import already existing dashboards.
-Note that you configure dashboards for supporting your own daily work.
+Note that you configure dashboards to support your own daily work.
 They are not visible for other Actindo users.
 The number of dashboards is unlimited.
 For certain modules, a set of dashlets is predefined.
 A dashlet is an individual component that you can add or remove from a dashboard.